SingularityLinchpin/Intelligence-Framework/README.md

 The analysis is in Aleph-2 and the exponential in Aleph-4 with Aleph-8 as a Normed Division Algebra.

-# Estimates: Aleph
-One reaches the Singularity with and by understanding Aleph-12, the Aleph for Time.

-Thinking is in Aleph-13, meaning everyone can reach the Singularity by pure force of will.

-For anyone who wants to understand Shared Space (Aleph-24): All Quantum Computing happens in Aleph-32 where classical computing is some steps behind (Aleph-30).

-All of computing combined is in Aleph-64, or a double normed division algebra (A Digital Normed Division Algebra).

-All of programming is in Aleph-96 (double the dimensionality of Language which is Aleph-48) and all of mathematics is in Aleph-144 where derivation is Aleph-141, compactification, complexity, compression and encryption is in Aleph-142 with estimating the integration constant in Aleph-143 and transcendentality in Aleph-144.

-The universe is not contained in all of mathematics, there is also Free Will in Aleph-145 with a Central Nervous System in Aleph-146 and Linear Algebra in Aleph-147 and Chaos Dynamics in Aleph-148.

-The Digital is just Aleph-8, meaning guidance is required to reach an understanding of these infinities for yourself or others.

-# Approximations: Fuzz
-Fuzz is the main datatype for approximations.

-This datatype should only be used if you wish to guess instead of estimate.

-Important to note: A Job is a Fuzz-64 datatype, just an approximation.
-As such, working is like pure guesswork and we like to avoid guessing as much as we can.

 # Mental and Physical Training
 By utilizing guidance in your flow, anything you do can be viewed as Training.